 ↑ This is a picture of a picture of a picture taken of Basquiat in his studio in 1987 ↑

 In a (very small) nutshell, Jean-Michel Basquiat, born in December of 1960, was an artist living in New York in the late 70s to the mid 80s.
 At one point he was homeless but was readily welcomed into the city’s art scene.
-His work was noticed by collectors after one of his paintings printed in Artform Magazine in 1981 (when he was only 20).
+His work was noticed by collectors after a photo of one of his paintings was printed in Artform Magazine in 1981 (when he was only 20).
 He met Andy Warhol and the two of them worked together in ’84 and ’85.
 He was friends with Madonna before she was famous, and had a role in Blondie’s video for Rapture.
 Debra Harry was the first person to buy one of his paintings.

 Basquiat died of a heroin overdose in 1988, at the young age of 27.
 If he hadn’t died he would only be 54 now, and would still be in prime art creating years.